George Ernest: World War II

 When the Japanese attacked Pearl Harbor on December 7, 1941, and the United States officially entered World War II, he enlisted.
 At a friend's suggestion, he became a combat photographer and "one of the 17 original movie makers" of a special OSS photographic unit headed by noted film director John Ford.
 He had to sign an agreement not to discuss his wartime work for 50 years.

 On his first combat mission, he photographed the fighting in North Africa, followed by the invasion of Sicily and then on to the Italian mainland.
 He parachuted "into France and Germany ... to take pictures of bridges, roads, rivers, railroads and even a V-1 launch site".

-In early June 1944, he parachuted into occupied France with three film cameras without being told what he was supposed to do.
+In later life, Ernest claimed that in early June 1944, he parachuted into occupied France with three film cameras without being told what he was supposed to do.
 The French Resistance hid him for a couple of days, then took him to the coast before dawn of June 6.
 He was told he would know what to film.
 As dawn came up, he witnessed, and filmed, the D-Day invasion of Omaha Beach by the United States Army - the only known Allied footage from the German perspective.
 After using up all of his film, he managed to get through the American lines unharmed and returned to England.
 Absurdly, when the film was to be screened, he was ordered out of the room because he did not have the top secret clearance required to see it.
+Records at the National Archives, in the form of a letter over his name, indicate he was stationed aboard the destroyer and spent the invasion filming operations at sea.

 Hjorth also shot pictures of Buchenwald concentration camp and the aftermath of an Axis atrocity in France (the corpses of dozens of civilians burned alive).